dojo-engineering/Dojo.Net.EPOS/README.md

 cancellationTokenSource.Cancel();
 ```

-By calling Cancel() on the CancellationTokenSource, the CancellationToken that was passed to StartAsync will be marked as canceled, and the DojoTablesConnector will gracefully stop its operation and close the WebSocket connection.
+By calling `Cancel()` on the `CancellationTokenSource`, the CancellationToken that was passed to `StartAsync` will be marked as canceled, and the `DojoTablesConnector` will gracefully stop its operation and close the WebSocket connection.

 # Error handling
-When your EPOS can't process a request while implementing the ITablesAPIServer interface, it's important to throw the correct exception with a specific TablesErrorCode.
+When your EPOS can't process a request while implementing the `ITablesAPIServer` interface, it's important to throw the correct exception with a specific `TablesErrorCode`.
 This will ensure proper error handling and communication with the Dojo server.
-The TablesException will be serialized and sent back to the Dojo server, allowing it to understand the nature of the error and take appropriate action.
+The `TablesException` will be serialized and sent back to the Dojo server, allowing it to understand the nature of the error and take appropriate action.

-For example, consider a situation where you are implementing the AcceptMessageAsync(GetSessionRequest request) method from the ITablesAPIServer interface.
-If your EPOS can't find the requested session, you should throw a TablesException with the SessionNoSuchSession error code:
+For example, consider a situation where you are implementing the AcceptMessageAsync(GetSessionRequest request) method from the `ITablesAPIServer` interface.
+If your EPOS can't find the requested session, you should throw a `TablesException` with the `SessionNoSuchSession` error code:

 ```csharp
 public async Task<GetSessionResponse> AcceptMessageAsync(GetSessionRequest request)